 Joseph B. Anderson, Jr. Mr. Anderson currently serves as Chairman and Chief Executive Officer of TAG Holdings, LLC, a company owning several manufacturing, service and technology-based companies, which he founded in 2001.
-Prior to that, Mr. Anderson served as Chairman and Chief Executive Officer of Chivas Industries, LLC, a manufacturer of interior trim products and lighting assemblies principally for the automotive industry, and as President and Chief Executive Officer of Composite Energy Management Systems, Incorporated, an automotive parts manufacturing company.
+Prior to that, Mr. Anderson served as Chairman and Chief Executive Officer of Chivas Industries, LLC, a manufacturer of interior trim products and lighting assemblies principally for the automotive industry, and as President and Chief Executive Officer of Composite Energy Management

+Systems, Incorporated, an automotive parts manufacturing company.
 Mr. Anderson has served in various roles at General Motors Company ("GM"), including as Plant Manager of Pressed Metal and Plating Operations, Pontiac Motor Division, Director of Exterior Systems Business Unit, Inland Fisher Guide Division, and General Director, Body Hardware Business Unit, Inland Fisher Guide Division.
 Before joining GM, Mr. Anderson served in the military for 13 years, including his service as a Lieutenant Colonel in the United States Army, and is a graduate of the United States Military Academy at West Point.
-Mr. Anderson currently serves as the Chairman of the board of directors of the National Recreation Foundation and on the board of directors for each of Business Leaders for Michigan, Michigan Aerospace Manufacturers Association and Branch Insurance, the board of directors of several New York Stock Exchange companies, including Rite Aid Corporation, a drugstore chain, from April 2006 to April 2019, and as the chairman of each of the Federal Reserve Bank of Chicago-Detroit Branch, a regional bank of the Federal Reserve System, and the U.S. Department of Commerce Manufacturing Council, the principal private sector advisory committee to the United States Secretary of Commerce on the United States manufacturing Sector.
+Mr. Anderson currently serves as the Chairman of the board of directors of the National Recreation Foundation and on the board of directors for each of Business Leaders for Michigan, Michigan Aerospace Manufacturers Association and Branch Insurance, the board of managers of Modular Assembly Innovations and the advisory boards of each of Wynnchurch Capital and Horizons-Upward Bound.
+Mr. Anderson previously served on the board of directors of several New York Stock Exchange companies, including Rite Aid Corporation, a drugstore chain, from April 2006 to April 2019, and as the chairman of each of the Federal Reserve Bank of Chicago-Detroit Branch, a regional bank of the Federal Reserve System, and the U.S. Department of Commerce Manufacturing Council, the principal private sector advisory committee to the United States Secretary of Commerce on the United States manufacturing sector.
 Mr. Anderson is well qualified to serve as a director due to his experience with operations and management, including in the automotive industry.

 Laura J. Soave.
 Ms. Soave currently serves as the Chief Brand Officer of CrossCountry Mortgage, a retail mortgage lender, since April 2021.
 From April 2018 to January 2021, Ms. Soave served as Executive Vice President, Marketing & Merchandising of Icahn Automotive Group, LLC, an aftermarket parts distribution and service company.
 Prior to that, Ms. Soave served as Senior Vice President, Chief Marketing & Communications Officer of Federal-Mogul Holdings, Corp., an \$8 billion automotive supplier (subsequently acquired by Tenneco, a publicly traded automotive components manufacturer), from September 2014 to April 2018.
-Ms. Soave has over 20 years of marketing and brand experience, including in the automotive industry at Ford Motor Company, Volkswagen Group of America, Inc., each publicly traded automobile manufacturer, and Gerson Lehrman Group, a financial and global information services company.
+Ms. Soave has over 20 years of marketing and brand experience, including in the automotive industry at Ford Motor Company, Volkswagen Group of America, Inc., each publicly traded automobile manufacturers, and Gerson Lehrman Group, a financial and global information services company.
 Ms. Soave currently serves on the board of directors of each of K&N Engineering, a global manufacturer of automotive performance filtration products, and the Walsh College Foundation, a higher education institution, as well as a member of the Finance Committee of the Auto Care Association, a non-profit trade association.
 Ms. Soave is well qualified to serve as a director due to her extensive experience in marketing and brand management in the automotive industry.